19 Unusual London Tours: Quirky and Fun Options

 In this tour, you’ll learn about the work of the artists in the city, while you explore one of London’s most interesting areas.

-After the tour is complete, you’ll head back to an East-London workshop, to learn how to make some street art of your own.
+After the tour is complete, you’ll learn how to make some street art of your own.

 This has to be one of the most unusual London tours… can I go so far as claiming perhaps in the world?